-The government of India will issue a certificate of eligibility in favor of those candidates who belongs to categories 2, 3, 4 and 5 above.
+The government of India will issue a certificate of eligibility in favor of those candidates who belong to categories 2, 3, 4 and 5 above.

 No relaxation in age limit will be provided to sons, daughters, and dependents of ex-servicemen.

-Reservation for SC / ST / OBC / Ex-Serviceman/ PH i.e. (Persons with Disability (PWD)/ etc. categories is available as per Government of India norms.
+Reservation for SC / ST / OBC / Ex-Serviceman/ PH i.e. (Persons with Disability (PWD)/ etc. categories are available as per Government of India norms.

 The posts of Stenographers Gr.
 “C” have been identified suitable for:

-Vacancies be uploaded on the website of the Commission once it is finalized by the concerned authorities.
+Vacancies are uploaded on the website of the Commission once it is finalized by the concerned authorities.